muzammilshakir/muzammilshakir/README.template.md

 Hey there 👋

+I'm Muzammil Shakir a confident and highly motivated "Full Stack Web Developer" who is organised and focused.
+Champion of best practice, skills and specialised in "Front-End Development".
-I’m Muzammil Shakir, a full-stack web developer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+My mission is to translate user-focused designs  into pixel perfect Websites or Applications that will run blazing fast.

 <!-- Want to know more about me?
 [Check out my portfolio.](https://braydoncoyer.dev/) -->